lsshym/large-file-upload/README.md

-# FileChunksTools Library
+# file-chunks-tools

-FileChunksTools is a powerful and flexible library designed to handle the splitting, processing, and uploading of large files in chunks.
-This library provides a `PromisePool` implementation to manage and control concurrent operations, ensuring efficient use of resources and smooth handling of large file uploads.
+file-chunks-tools is a powerful and flexible library designed to handle the splitting, processing, and uploading of large files in chunks.

 ## Table of Contents